JiaxiWang05/Numerical_Methods/README.md

 ## Introduction

+Remember to use matlab debugger to speed it up

 This coursework is part of the ENGI 2211 module and focuses on implementing and analyzing numerical methods for solving ODEs and PDEs.
 The tasks involve developing MATLAB codes for Gauss-Legendre quadrature rules, composite trapezoidal rules, and hyperbolic problems.
 Additionally, analytical and numerical solutions for hyperbolic PDEs are computed and compared.

 ---